theolivenbaum/resin/README.md

 <a name="relevance" id="relevance"></a>
 ##Relevance

-The scoring [implemented here](https://github.com/kreeben/resin/blob/master/Resin/Tfidf.cs) follows the [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scheme for a probabilistic inverse document frequency:
+The standard scoring implementation follows a [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scheme for a probabilistic inverse document frequency:

 `IDF = log ( numDocs - docFreq / docFreq)`

-with a sqrt and log-normalized term frequency `1+log(sqrt(TF))`.
+with a slightly normalized term frequency `sqrt(TF)` .

 <a name="cli" id="cli"></a>
 ## Test spin